Does Broccoli Have Calcium and Does it Help Your Bones?

-Broccoli naturally contains calcium that can contribute to bone and muscle strength.
-Many nutrients go into building our bone matrix with calcium being only one of the necessary nutrients.
+Broccoli not only delivers calcium but potassium, magnesium, folate, vitamin C, vitamin K, fiber and phytonutrients including beta-carotene for vitamin A formation.
+Many nutrients go into building your bone matrix with calcium being only one of the necessary nutrients.

 How much calcium does broccoli have?

 Broccoli furnishes enough calcium to be considered a significant contributor if you do not drink milk of any kind.
+A few other veggies also supply calcium to help you meet your needs.

 Calcium in broccoli vs milk

-Still, for someone not wishing to consume milk, one cup of raw broccoli provides 43 mg or 3.5% of the recommended dietary allowance (RDA) for a female over 50 years of age.
+One cup of raw broccoli provides 43 mg or 3.5% of the recommended dietary allowance (RDA) for a female over 50 years of age.

 A cup of boiled and drained broccoli provides 62 mg or 5% of the RDA.
-One cup of cow’s milk contributes 310 mg or 26% of the RDA.
+Whereas one cup of cow’s milk contributes 310 mg or 26% of the RDA.
+In comparison, broccoli doesn’t offer as much calcium as milk but for someone not wishing to consume milk, broccoli can be a significant calcium source.

 Most milk beverages from plants contain nutrients that the manufacturer added.
 This fortification process raises the calcium content to comparable levels naturally occurring in dairy milk.
-One cup of almond milk has 482 mg of calcium or 40% of the RDA.

 Is broccoli needed to build muscle?

 While exercise is a major player in muscle development and maintenance, the right nutrients are critical.
+Stronger muscles give rise to stronger bones.

-Broccoli can be included in a nutritious post-workout meal, such as chicken and a small baked potato.
+Broccoli can be included in a nutritious post-workout meal such as chicken and a small baked potato.
 It also pairs well with sunflower seeds for an energizing snack.

+We lose muscle mass as we age causing our metabolism to decrease by about 10%.
 Broccoli along with a mix of other whole foods contains an array of nutrients that work together to keep our muscles and bones at their best.

 The nutrients in dairy milk help with the absorption of calcium, including lactose and casein.
 Vitamin D also helps with the absorption of calcium.
 Vitamin D is found in fortified milk.